Cadillac Commercial Chassis: Discontinuation

-In the early 1970s, federal design regulations forced a shift of the donor chassis from commercial car chassis to cutaway van chassis (and light trucks).
+In the early 1970s, federal design regulations forced a shift of the donor chassis from commercial car chassis to cutaway van chassis (and light-duty trucks).
 Along with wider and taller interiors, design requirements for ambulance bodies effectively forced a change from a wagon-type body to a modular box.
 While construction of funeral coaches remained unaffected, a low demand for new vehicles coincided with their long service life.

 For 1977, Cadillac downsized its full-size sedan lines, including the D-body chassis; the Series 75 was offered solely as a limousine; the Commercial Chassis followed suit in downsizing which had a detrimental effect on the professional car industry.
 The significantly smaller Cadillac hearses became much more expensive, resulting in a dramatic drop in sales; as a result, most of the funeral coach builders either closed their doors or were sold and reorganized (such as Superior, Miller-Meteor and Hess & Eisenhardt).
 The final ambulances of the D-body Commercial Chassis were built in 1979.

 Following the discontinuation of the Cadillac Commercial chassis, the construction of coachbuilt professional cars has remained the same; a rolling chassis is bodied aft of the dashboard.
 On an official basis, Cadillac has produced "incomplete"-bodied versions of several of its unibody-chassis product lines, including the DeVille, DTS, XTS, and CT6.
 Additionally, the Cadillac Escalade ESV (based on the Chevrolet Suburban) is also used for funeral-coach applications.
 With the closure of the Oshawa assembly plant and subsequent demise of the Cadillac XTS platform, Cadillac is using the XT5 and XT6 SUV chassis for funeral coaches, starting in 2020.

 Legacy

 The Cadillac Commercial Chassis is perhaps most famous as the basis for the Ecto-1 in the 1984 film Ghostbusters and its sequels, Ghostbusters II (1989), Ghostbusters: Afterlife (2021), Ghostbusters: Frozen Empire (2024).

+The Cadillac is a lyrical part of the song "1960 Cadillac Hearse" by Radio Werewolf.